 Commodity pool operators often solicit investments from friends, neighbors, co-workers, and fellow religious or social group members by using their reputations in the community or their personal relationships.
 In many cases, however, these investment schemes turn out to be fraudulent, and you can lose your entire investment, in many cases as a result of outright theft.

 Individuals and firms that fraudulently solicit funds from investors for commodity futures and options trading are usually not registered with the CFTC.
 They may operate “Ponzi” schemes in which little or none of the money sent in by investors is ever invested as promised in the commodity markets.
-Instead, the operator of the scam steals the funds, and creates the illusion of a successful business by using some of the money put in by later investors to pay phony “profits" to earlier investors.
+Instead, the operator of the scam steals the funds, and creates the illusion of a successful business by using some of the money put in by later investors to pay phony profits to earlier investors.
 This tactic makes it appear to investors that the investment is actually making money, which in turn attracts additional investors.
 Be wary of such payouts if you do not fully understand their source.

-Through CFTC and SEC Whistleblower Bounty Actions the CFTC and SEC will award between ten percent and thirty percent of the money collected to a qualified whistleblower who voluntarily provides the CFTC and SEC with original information about a violation of the securities laws that leads to a successful enforcement of an action brought by the CFTC and SEC that results in monetary sanctions exceeding $1,000,000.00.
+Through CFTC Whistleblower Reward Cases, the CFTC awards between ten percent and thirty percent of the money collected by the CFTC to qualified whistleblowers who voluntarily provide original information about a violation of the Commodity Exchange Act or other laws that leads to a successful enforcement of an action brought by the CFTC and SEC that results in monetary sanctions exceeding $1,000,000.00.